codoworks/go-boilerplate/README.md

 <details>
 <summary><b>Seeds</b></summary>

-Seeds are very similar to migrations, the key difference between the two is that seeds do not implement the `Rollback` function.
-That's because seeds are intended to create content inside the database, they don't modify the database structure in any way so there's no need for rollbacks.
+Seeds are very similar to migrations, but seeds do not implement the `Rollback` function.

-Just like migrations, seeds are applied once, and tracked using their unique identifier `ID` by [GoMigrate](https://github.com/go-gormigrate/gormigrate).
+Just like migrations, seeds are applied once and tracked using their unique identifier `ID` by [GoMigrate](https://github.com/go-gormigrate/gormigrate).

-Seeds are part of the whole package which allows you to access models, clients and other components directly to configure the application or perhaps provide dummy data to enable streamlined development.
+Seeds are part of the whole package which allows you to access models, clients and other components directly to configure the application, and perhaps provide dummy data to help with development.

-Here's a seed skeleton to get you started, all you need to do is copy the following structure into a new file under seeds and change the `s.ID` property.
+Here's a seed skeleton to get you started.
+Copy the following structure into a new file under seeds and change the `s.ID` property.

 ```Go
 func init() {